How to Read Text From Image in Blazor

 VB C#

-In the code above, we have an input file to choose an image file and an image tag to display the image.
+In the code above, the UI contains an input file tag to choose an image file and an image tag to display the image.
 There is a button below the input field that triggers the GetText method.
 There is a text area that is used to display the extracted text from image data.

 <div class="nav-item px-3">